jfcloutier/karma_system/design_notes/experiencing.md

 The agent's umwelt is the world as experienced by its collective of CAs.

-Observations by a CA in a given timeframe are considered synchronous, as are the experiences synthesized/derived in the timeframe.
+Observations by a CA in a given timeframe are considered synchronous, as are the experiences derived in the timeframe.

-A CA gets *direct* experiences from directly sensing properties of its environment (if it is a sensor CA), from acting in/on the environment, and from its causal theory in the form of the properties and relations imagined in order to unify the theory.
+A CA gets *objective* experiences from directly sensing properties of its environment (if it is a sensor CA), from planned goal activations, and from its causal theory in the form of the properties and relations imagined in order to unify the theory.
+An objective experience is about a singular object: a sensor, a goal, an object imagined by a causal theory.

-A CA gets *indirect* experiences from the synthesis or elevation of observations of its umwelt's experiences.
+A CA gets *synthetic* experiences from the synthesis or elevation of observations of its umwelt's experiences.
 Synthesis produces `count`,`more`, and `trend` experiences from observed experiences of its umwelt.
-It also gets indirect experiences from observaing goal activations in its umwelt.
+A synthetic experience is about a set of observations.

 The CA makes its own experiences available for observation by its "parent" CAs.
 And so on, up an abstraction hierarchy of experiences about experiences about experiences etc.